-Service Providers are the systems and applications that users access throughout the day.
+SPs are the systems and applications that users access throughout the day.
 Before SSO, each of them would maintain their own database of usernames and passwords.
 The more applications a person used, the more usernames and passwords they would need to remember and manage.
-This increase in the number of credentials per user incentivised undesirable password management practices, such as using the same password across multiple websites and services, and even writing passwords down on sticky notes.
+This increase in the number of credentials per user incentivized undesirable password management practices, from using the same password across multiple websites and services to even writing passwords down on sticky notes.

 With the advent of SSO standards like SAML, users don’t need to remember numerous passwords.
-They only need to log into their Identity Provider a single time, and then they are given access to their favorite applications.
+They only need to log into their IdP a single time, and are immediately granted access to their connected applications.
 Authentication from that point on is automatic and transparent to the user.

-An Identity Provider is the system that performs user authentication.
+An IdP is the system that performs user authentication.
 This is the central location where user credentials are actually stored and validated.
-Once a user logs into their Identity Provider, they have access to their SSO-enabled applications.
-When a user opens an application, the Identity Provider and the Service Provider work together to authenticate and authorize the user, and then grant them access if appropriate.
+Once a user logs into their identity provider, they have access to their SSO-enabled applications.
+When a user opens an application, the IdP and the SP work together to authenticate and authorize the user, granting them access if appropriate.

-All assertions are signed with an X.509 certificate by the Identity Provider.
-The Service Provider has a copy of the certificate’s fingerprint, which it uses to verify the authenticity of the assertion.
+An assertion is constructed according to the SAML standards laid out in 2005 when the SAML2 standard was finalized by the OASIS consortium.ii Assertions are signed with an X.509 certificate by the identity provider.
+The service provider has a copy of the certificate’s “fingerprint”, which it uses to verify the authenticity of the assertion.
 This prevents malicious attackers, who do not have the certificate, from forging assertions and gaining unauthorized access.